Scale-Up Program

 Abbi Lezizidis of Take ONE Concepts has been in sales, marketing, and distribution for over 30 years.
 For the past 15 years, Abbi has thrived in many aspects of the Food Sector.
 He understands and values the relationships between Food Retailers, Distributors and Producers.
 Abbi understands the craft of integrating great products with lifestyle and sharing a good story.
 Assisting entrepreneurs to build their dreams within the community of launching & growing to take your food business to another level is what the Take ONE Concepts team does.

-Candace Campbell
+Candace Rabkin

 Karen Cardona